How To Do Bank Reconciliation Statements

 * Outstanding checks/withdrawals will be added to the reconciliation

 ** Outstanding deposits/receipts will be deducted from the reconciliation

 If the bank account is in overdraft, then do it the other way around.

 Reconciliation in the Cashbook

 See the example of this reconciliation underneath the cashbook spreadsheet.

 Bank Reconciliation Form

-If you don’t want to enter the reconciliation into the cash book, you can use a form instead.
+If you don’t want to enter the reconciliation into the cashbook, you can use a form instead (see example below).
 Click here to download a template.
-See below for a completed example of this template.